wallarm/product-documentation/include/waf/installation/nginx-waf-min-configuration.md

 !!! info "Postanalytics on the separate server"
     If you installed postanalytics on a separate server, then skip this step as you already have your postanalytics configured.

 The Wallarm node uses the in-memory storage Tarantool.
 For production environments, the recommended amount of RAM allocated for Tarantool is 75% of the total server memory.
-If testing the Wallarm node or having a small instance size, the lower amount can be enough.
+If testing the Wallarm node or having a small instance size, the lower amount can be enough (e.g. 25% of the total memory).

 To allocate memory for Tarantool: